 He followed and shaped the implementation of the University Act (UG) 2002 as Chairman of the University Council of the University of Applied Arts.
-From 2003 to 2012, Franz Wojda was the executive president of the TU Vienna alumni club.
+From 2003 to 2012, Franz Wojda was the executive president of the TU Wien alumni club.
 In this capacity, he played a major role in reshaping the alumni organization.

 For the Future of Technology

 As a board member of the TU Wien Foundation, founded in 2018, Prof. Wojda made a significant contribution to attracting investors for innovative projects and thus securing sustainable support for the development of education, training and continuing education programs as well as research and study projects.
 The TU Wien Foundation supports research and teaching as well as further education and innovative projects at the TU Wien.